sidharthsinha/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   ```
   P = (f-1) / 2
   ```
+- Valid Convolution is a convolution with pad value = 0.

 - In computer vision f is usually odd.
 Some of the reasons is that its have a center value.